JKCENA/causal-inference-partisan-sorting/README.md

 ## 🔹 2.
 AI Assistance Disclosure

-Some preprocessing, modeling scaffolds, and documentation were generated with assistance from
+Some preprocessing and modeling were generated with assistance from
-**AI-based code generation tools (ChatGPT)**.
+**AI-based code generation tools **.
+AI assistance was used **only for coding support**, not for producing or altering the underlying dataset.
 All methodological decisions, TTE design choices, modeling assumptions, and interpretations
 are entirely my own.